Manoj23699/freshersbatch-oct16/README.txt

 It is inside the Assignments folder.

-This folder is used to commit html,js,css files.
+This folder is used to commit html,js,css files.This change in 3rd line is for css asignment section.

 At last this folder will be pushed to remote repository